Skip to main content

 In this step you typically:

-- Optionally set bounds (lower and upper) for a target
+3. Optionally set an acceptable range (lower and upper) for a target

 What makes the Target step "invalid"